2026 Event Dates

 Details about these and any field trips will be posted as the dates get closer.

-If you'd like to attend one event to see if joining the Rocky Mountain High Crimes Chapter is for you, then show up at one of the Quarterly Events listed above, or email the Programming Team for more info.
+If you'd like to attend an activity to see if joining the Rocky Mountain High Crimes Chapter is for you, please come to one of our Quarterly Events or email the Programming Team for more info.

 Events